uakfdotb/ghostpp/readme.txt

-!kick <name>            kick a player (it tries to do a partial match) !latency <number>       set game latency (50-500), leave blank to see current latency !lock                   lock the game so only the game owner can run commands !mute <name>            mute a player (it tries to do a partial match) !open <number> ...      open slot
+!kick <name>            kick a player (it tries to do a partial match) !latency <number>       set game latency (50-500), leave blank to see current latency !lock                   lock the game so only the game owner can run commands !messages <on/off>      enable or disable local admin messages for this game (battle.net messages relayed to local admins in game)
+!mute <name>            mute a player (it tries to do a partial match) !open <number> ...      open slot
 !openall                open all closed slots